peterflynn/eval-in-browser/README.md

 "Eval in Browser" for Brackets
 ==============================
-Eval in Browser lets you run arbitrary snippets of JS code in your browser with one keystroke:
+Run arbitrary snippets of JS code in your browser with one keystroke:

 1. Launch 'Live Preview' to open your page in Chrome
 2. Select some JS code